 Eggs are arguably the cheapest, and easiest dietary change to implement that can help to skyrocket your testosterone levels, so why wouldn’t you?

-You may have heard that nuts are great snack food for munching on in between meals to help keep you satisfied, but what you may not realize is the fact that many different types of nuts may be sabotaging your testosterone levels.
+You may have heard that nuts are a great snack food for munching on between meals to help keep you satisfied, but what you may not realize is the fact that many different types of nuts may be sabotaging your testosterone levels.

 Not macadamia nuts though.
 A 100 g serving of macadamia nuts nets a massive 76 g of fat, of which over 75% consists of monounsaturated fat, with another 20% being saturated, and the small remainder the polyunsaturated type.
 Not to forget macadamia nuts do have a commendable 8 g of protein per hundred grams, and you have a general muscle builder at your disposal.